Formula LGB Hyundai: Costs

 It is one of the cheapest formula cars in the world to race, with rental for Friday practice, Saturday qualifying and a double race on Sunday (15 laps each), costing only $800 (as of 2005).
 That includes tires and fuel.

 Races

 Races for the national championship are held at Coimbatore's Kari Motor Speedway and at Chennai's MMSC Irrugatukottai track.

 The car is designed and built by Coimbatore based Super Speeds Pvt.
 Ltd. for LG Sports, makers of ROLON chains and sprockets, Coimbatore.
 The car was designed by ex-racer B. Viji (also known as B. Vijaykumar).
 Also JK Tyres play a major role in the series championships in tyre and driver support, while ex-formula 3 champ Akbar Ebrahim, also the boss of Team India's A1 Grand Prix, conducts a racing school to train the new drivers.
-The very first champion (in 2006) to emerge from this series was former karting and 2005 Formula LGB champion Reo Banajee after a closely contested season.
+The first champion (in 2006) to emerge from this series was former karting and 2005 Formula LGB champion Reo Banajee after a closely contested season.